cournape/Bento/doc/source/guides.rst

     ...
     Recurse: foo, bar

-The subento field indicates to bento that it should look for bento.info in both foo/ and bar/ directories.
-Such sub-bento.info files support a strict subset of the top bento.info.
+The Recurse field indicates to bento that it should look for bento.info in both foo/ and bar/ directories.
+At this time, those bento.info files support a strict subset of the top bento.info.
 For example, no metadata may be defined in sub-bento.info.

 Simple example
 --------------